Moodle lets instructors create Assignments with a variety of settings. For example:

 - You can check under Submission status on the Assignment page to ensure your file is listed.
 You can also view feedback and grades from your instructor there.

-- For some assignment types, you may have the option to submit several or an unlimited amount of attempts (or drafts) for a single assignment.
+- For some assignment types, you may have the option to submit multiple attempts (or drafts) for a single assignment.
 Because each course is different, you will need to communicate with your instructors on how submission attempts and feedback are configured for each Moodle assignment.